 Happy marriages are difficult to maintain and, it is possible for a man to fall out of love with his wife.
 It’s difficult for a couple to maintain the level of excitement felt when they first met once they are sharing their lives day in and day out.

 Add to the monotony of daily life, marriage stressors and a lack of skills for dealing with the stress and it is possible for a husband to lose those “loving feelings” toward his wife.

 Wondering why it happened to you?

-Below are 9 Reasons Your Husband May Have Fallen Out of Love with You
+Below are 9 Reasons Your Husband Fell Out Of Love

 1. You Missed the Mark When It Came to Communication

 Not only is communication important in maintaining a bond with each other, how you communicate will determine how strong of a bond.
 The way a couple communicates is as important as the ability to communicate.